 That’s the scoop on Flodesk vs Mailchimp!
 Overall, I think you can see why I’m such a fan of Flodesk and why I switched from Mailchimp to Flodesk.
 From the ease of use to the stunningly aesthetic templates, it’s my email platform of choice.
 Flodesk is a relatively new email marketing platform, and its female founders are shaking up the email marketing industry!
 We love to see it.

-Flodesk offers a free 30-day trial, plus half off their monthly pricing (forever) if you use my referral link!
+Flodesk offers a free 30-day trial, plus half off their monthly pricing for your first year if you use my referral link!
 So definitely give it a try, I think you’ll love it!

 Like this Flodesk vs Mailchimp post?
 Stay tuned for more business-related content and check out the What The Fab Podcast in the meantime!